asyncapi/website/pages/blog/event-driven-api-documentation-made-simple-clientside-rendering.md

 ![document-template](/img/posts/event-driven-API-documentation-made-simple/document-template.webp "Document template")

-All usage examples from this article are available to check on [asyncapi-docs-rendering-examples](https://github.com/m1ner79/asyncapi-docs-rendering-examples) repository.
+All usage examples from this article are available to check on the [asyncapi-docs-rendering-examples](https://github.com/m1ner79/asyncapi-docs-rendering-examples) repository.

 ---